G0maa/my-school-server/A&D.md

 # Next step?

 - I think logically it is Backup & Restore, i.e. start a new academic year.

+# Angular To-Dos:

+- Sending requests to cross-origin server with cookies.
+- Accepting cross-origin cookies from cross-origin server.
+- Displaying response from server.

+# This branch To-Dos:

+- Do Session-based authentication.
+- Think about your middlewares
+- error checking
+- are routes actually secure?

 # Above was "summary of this, every thought I had ~2 Hours: